 Not only was our positioning off, but so was our entire content marketing strategy.
 Truly a product marketer's worst hell.

-This meeting is what opened my eyes to the importance of knowledge in closing the gap between marketing and sales, and what ultimately led to me to transition to running product marketing at Guru.
+This meeting is what opened my eyes to the importance of knowledge in cross-functional collaboration, and what ultimately led to me to transition to running product marketing at Guru.
 In that fated meeting, we used the analytics around knowledge as a means to understand how our content marketing and positioning was off, and that changed my perspective on what knowledge truly means – and how powerful it can be.